-Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA DEF Corporation 55 FROM: Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Description Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
-Phosgene, 2.3, UN1076 Poison, Inhalation Hazard, Zone A (Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.)
-(2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
-(Un1076 is the Identification Number from Column 4 of the Hazardous materials Table.)
-25 lbs

-This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.
+• Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.)
+2 of the Materials (2.3 is Class fr 3 of the Materials (Un1076 Identifica Number Column Hazardo Inhalation one is the shipping om Column Hazardous Table.) the Hazard om Column Hazardous Table.) is the hazardous the Hazardou 25 lbs This is to ocrtify that the Table.) named mate vriale are properly labeled, a o certify that the classified, des and are in pro cribed, poper condi ackaged mar ition for trans ked and portation

-DEF Carrier: Safety

-Shipper: Corporation Per: First

-Per: Smith Date:

-Date: October 15,

-2003
+States Department of Transportation.

-Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555
+DEF Carrier: Safety Corporation Per: First Shipper: Per: Smith Date: Date: October 15.
+2003 Special Instructions: 24 hour Emergency Contact.
+John Smith 1-800-555-5555